chas-iot/calendar/README.md

 - Supported Holiday API providers
 - - https://calendarific.com/
 - - https://date.nager.at/
+- Automatic holiday updates
+- - Sometimes governments add public holidays at very short notice.
+- - Some religious holidays cannot be reliably predicted until just before the occurrence, so governments add an indicative placeholder and change the actual date when it becomes known.
+- - Once per day, a new set of holidays are requested.
+- - The current providers both deliver holidays for a specified calendar year, therefore the current year and next year are requested.
+This uses up to 62 requests per month, if the provider has limits on requests.
+Other providers put their limit on the number of individual holidays requested per month.
+- - The response is merged with the existing holidays, including deleting holidays previously received from an API that are no longer tagged as holidays.
+- - Manually input holidays will be merged with API holidays.
+However, manually input holidays will not be deleted.
 - Criteria for further Holiday API providers:
 - - Have completely free access or a free access tier with at least 100 calendar year requests per month, or 1,000 individual holiday requests per month.
-There are technical reasons for this requirement.
 - - Able to provide a rolling 12 months of upcoming holiday dates or the current calendar year and the next calendar year.
 - - Have a reasonable selection of countries and or regions.